veeshanr/veeshanr.github.io/pages/research.md

 Papers in submission/Working Papers:

 1. *“Social Capital, Trust, and Collective Action in Post-earthquake Nepal.”
-(Draft available)
+(Submitted: Oct 6, 2018)
 2. *“Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.”
-(Draft available)
+(In submission)

 In preparation: